marksteward/callsigns/README.md

 3. If your run is successful, copy `foundation_new.txt` to `foundation.txt`, and submit a pull request.

-If you're creating a list for a new prefix, you can use the following command to generate all possible three-letter callsigns for a prefix:
+If you're creating a list for a new prefix, or want to check for callsigns that have been returned to the pool, you can use the following command to generate all possible three-letter callsigns for a prefix:
     ./generate_callsigns.py M7 > ./callsigns.txt